it-objects/terraform-aws-terra3/gh-pages/docs/overview.md

 Overview
 ========

-Welcome to Terra3 (beta) - An opinionated Terraform module for ramping-up 3-tier architectures in AWS in no time!
+Welcome to Terra3 - An opinionated Terraform module for ramping-up 3-tier architectures in AWS in no time!

 This repository contains a collection of Terraform modules that aim to make it easier and faster for customers to get started with a 3-tier-architecture in [AWS](https://aws.amazon.com/).
 It can be used to configure and provision a complete stack with